Octofox14/short-projects/README.md

 # short-projects
-Code for written for small projects and course assignments.
+Code written for small projects and course assignments.

 credit.c was written for an edX CS50 Assignment.